 On the cost factor also if a marketer sees, then Digital marketing is way more cost effective than offline field & companies also can specifically target the relevant audience.

 Things like internet penetration rate & initiatives like Digital India would also add more sugar coating for those in the Digital Marketing field.

 But there is a saying:

 “All that Glitters is not Gold” & “Rome was not Built in One day”

 The benefits & the forecasts that experts have made for the advertising industry more specifically for Digital Marketing industry will take time before it starts showing results.

-Now, most agencies are confused how Google will be charging for Adwords (Google AdWords GST India) & Facebook (Facebook Ads GST India), and companies busy making themselves GST ready, only patience will bring the gold for people in online marketing industry.
+Now, most agencies are confused how Google will be charging for Adwords (Google AdWords GST India) & Facebook (Facebook Ads GST India), and companies busy making themselves GST ready, only patience will bring the gold for people in the online marketing industry.

 Which Digital Marketing channel would benefit the most?

 Speaking from our experience as a Digital Marketing training institute in Bangalore cum providing services in Digital Marketing, Social Media, PPC Google Ads & SEO would be in much demand in the GST era along with email marketing.
 PPC Google AdWords would have its own demand but many companies would start now investing more in Social Media platforms divesting some percentage from PPC budget.

 Nothing can be said as How Google, Facebook & Twitter would change the tax rules post GST but one needs to mandatorily update GST IN number with them.
 This impact will be nullified because of the increase in ad spends of companies.